cloudflare/cloudflare-docs/content/magic-transit/_partials/_tunnel-endpoints.md

 9. In **Cloudflare endpoint**, enter the Anycast address you received from your account team (typically begins with `172.x.x.x`).
 10. Choose the [**Health check rate**]($7) for your tunnel.
 Available options are _Low_, _Medium_ and _High_.
 11. The **Health check type** defaults to _Reply_ and to creating an ICMP reply.
 If your firewall drops this type of packet for assuming it is a type of attack, change this option to _Request_ which will create an ICMP request.
 Refer to [Probe construction]($8) for more information.
 12. **Health check target** is the customer end of the tunnel.
-Leave the default option as is, unless you need to change the target address for some reason.
+If health checks are not working, change this to _Custom_ and enter an IP address from within the prefix range `172.64.240.252/30`.
+Refer to [Configure tunnel health checks]($7) for more information.

 {{<Aside type="note">}}IPsec tunnels will not function without a pre-shared key (PSK).{{</Aside>}}